hamstah/awstools/ecs/deploy/README.md

       --image=IMAGE ...
 Change the images to the new ones.
 Format is container_name=image.
 Can be repeated.
-      --timeout=300s           Timeout when waiting for services to update --task-json=TASK-JSON    Path to a JSON file with the task definition to use --overwrite-account-ids  Overwrite account IDs in role ARN with the caller account ID --assume-role-arn=ASSUME-ROLE-ARN
+      --timeout=300s           Timeout when waiting for services to update --task-json=TASK-JSON    Path to a JSON file with the task definition to use --task-variables=k=v     Variables to be replaced in the task definition --overwrite-account-ids  Overwrite account IDs in role ARN with the caller account ID --assume-role-arn=ASSUME-ROLE-ARN
                                Role to assume